TomConlin/synthetic_lunar_cycle/README.md

 42,524.04672  Minutes / 28 = 1518.715954286
                            = 25.31193  hours -> 25:18:42.96

-really want to generate as many slicea as I choose ... rewrite  `generate_slices.awk`  to accept a steps variable
+really want to generate as many slices as I choose ... rewrite  `generate_slices.awk`  to accept a steps variable

 ```